Paris–Roubaix: Other cobbled races

 Paris–Roubaix is sometimes compared to the other famous cobbled race, the Tour of Flanders in Belgium.
 Paris–Roubaix is flatter and has more difficult cobbles while the Tour of Flanders contains a series of hills, many on cobbles, like the Koppenberg or Kapelmuur.

 In addition to Paris–Roubaix and the Tour of Flanders, called the cobbled classics, other spring races like Omloop Het Nieuwsblad and Gent–Wevelgem feature extensive cobbles.

 Related events

 The U23 Paris–Roubaix or Paris–Roubaix Espoirs is raced in the early summer.

 The Paris–Roubaix Cyclo is organised by the Velo Club de Roubaix every other June.
 This allows amateurs to experience the cobbles, the finishing laps in the vélodrome, and the showers.
 There is a choice of three levels: 120 km, most of the cobbled sectors; 190 km all the cobbles; or the full 261 km.
 All finishers receive a small cobblestone on a wooden plinth.

 The Paris–Roubaix Skoda Classic Challenge is organised the day before the pro race in April.

 From 2021, Paris–Roubaix Femmes – a professional women's race in the UCI Women's World Tour – has been held on Saturday, with the men's race taking place on the Sunday.
 It follows the same terrain as the men's race, albeit over a shorter distance.

+In the United States, there are several examples of races or sportives over difficult or mixed terrain that are referred to by the name "Roubaix", for example the Barry-Roubaix (which rhymes with Paris–Roubaix in French), the Rouge Roubaix, and the Brandywine Valley Roubaix.